MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 Ensure you set the app id in Assets/Plugins/MarkerMetro/Constants.cs

 For Windows Phone, ensure you modify the WMAppManifest.xml to change the protocal handler to fb[appid] in the Extensions element.
-This will ensure the native login can work.
+This will ensure the native mobile IE facebook integration can work.

 Add using statements to include the Facebook APIs as follows: